Social Order Maintenance Act

 Article 66

-1. Smoking, sniffing or injecting hallucinogenic drugs other than opiate or narcotic drugs.
+1. Smoking, sniffing, or injecting hallucinogenic drugs other than opiate or narcotic drugs.

 2. Using another person’s identity or certificates.